emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

             arguments: DEPENDS          # optional
 ```

- - `scopes`: A list of OAuth scope values to include in the scope of the authorization request.
-If one of the scope values for a path is not granted, then access to that resource is forbidden; if the `scopes` argument lists `foo`, but the authorization response from the provider does not include `foo` in the scope, then it will be taken to mean that the authorization server forbade access to this path, as the authenticated user does not have the `foo` resource scope.
+ - `scope`: A list of OAuth scope values to include in the scope of the authorization request.
+If one of the scope values for a path is not granted, then access to that resource is forbidden; if the `scope` argument lists `foo`, but the authorization response from the provider does not include `foo` in the scope, then it will be taken to mean that the authorization server forbade access to this path, as the authenticated user does not have the `foo` resource scope.

    If `grantType: "AuthorizationCode"`, then the `openid` scope value is always included in the requested scope, even if it is not listed in the `FilterPolicy` argument.